 What you need to know about charter schools:

 Unlike a Charter School, A Magnet school is a traditional public school that follows the state mandated Common Core Curriculum.
 The mission of North Carolina Charter Schools is to reduce concentrations of poverty, create more diverse environments and increase academic success in schools with lower socioeconomic status.
 In order to accomplish that mission, in addition to the state curriculum, Magnet schools have a particular focus or learning style.
 For example, Kingswood Elementary is a Montessori Magnet.
 Combs Elementary (voted #1 Magnet School in America) is a Leadership school modeled on Steven Covey’s Seven Habits.
 Jeffreys Grove Elementary offers language immersion.
 And Enloe High is a GIfted and Talented/International Baccalaureate School.
 You can find a complete list of Wake County Magnet Schools here.

 What you Need to Know About Magnet Schools

 Most people who refer to traditional schools, mean the neighborhood public school that their home is zoned to.
 Since magnet schools are traditional public schools with a magnet designation, your neighborhood school might be a magnet school.
 Charter schools are never zoned to neighborhoods, though.
 All students in charter schools must apply to get in, even if they live next door.
 No matter which school you choose, the quality of the school is more dependent upon the leadership and their ability to hire and retain quality teachers than it is to any one model.
 Once you understand the differences in the school models, I always recommend the best way to choose is to visit the school, talk to the principal and teachers, observe students in their natural environment and read online reviews at places like Great Schools.

 Looking for a home in a particular school zone?
-Use the graph below to find homes zoned to your school of choice!
+Use the graph below to find homes for sale by school zone!